courtesy of The Peregrine Fund

 Ugyen Kelzang

-The major reason for the declining Pallas's Fish Eagle population and its distribution range is the degradation and disruption of wetland habitats and nesting trees throughout its range.
+The major reason for the declining Pallas's Fish-eagle population and its distribution range is the degradation and disruption of wetland habitats and nesting trees throughout its range.
 However, there is huge knowledge gap on this species in the world with no exception in the proposed study area.
 The habitats in the study area are under serious threat due to anthropogenic activities like hydropower projects, illegal timber extraction, forest fires, road construction, and other activities, and there is an increasing chance of extinction of this species from its current habitat if left unaddressed.
 Therefore, considering the above-mentioned rationale, the need to study their critical habitat is significant.
 This study therefore aims to assess the current habitat status, assess threats to its conservation, and create awareness to the local communities.
 Information on general habitat condition will be collected, the status of waterbirds and fishes will be documented, and existing threats to the birds will be assessed.
 The research outcomes will be made accessible to the general public at local, national, and international levels.
-Ultimately, locals will be sensitized to the conservation of the PFE as locals are the ones who literally live with the bird every day.
+Ultimately, locals will be sensitized to the conservation of the Pallas's Fish-eagle, as locals are the ones who literally live with the bird every day.

 Maholy Ravaloharimanitra

-Assessing the Nesting Success & Productivity of the Madagascar Fish-Eagle at Four Breeding Sites in the Maevatanana/Ambato-Boeny Region
+Assessing the Nesting Success & Productivity of the Madagascar Fish-eagle at Four Breeding Sites in the Maevatanana/Ambato-Boeny Region

-The Madagascar Fish-Eagle (Haliaeetus vociferoides) is the largest bird of prey in the family of Accipitridae in Madagascar, and one of the rarest birds of prey in the World (Meyburg, 1986).
+The Madagascar Fish-eagle (Haliaeetus vociferoides) is the largest bird of prey in the family of Accipitridae in Madagascar, and one of the rarest birds of prey in the World (Meyburg, 1986).
 It is among the top 100 of the most Evolutionary Distinct and Globally Endangered (EDGE) species and, due to the very low number of known individuals and the permanent threats to the species and its habitat, it is listed by the IUCN as Critically Endangered (IUCN, 2016).

-Following wetlands and forests assessments carried out within and around the Maevatanana Ambato Boeni (MAB) Key Biodiversity Area (KBA) conducted by the Aspinall Foundation’s Madagascar team in 2017, 6 breeding pairs of Madagascar fish eagle have been recorded outside the area surveyed by Razafimanjato et al. in 2005-2006.
-This project has been designed to both increase knowledge about the Madagascar Fish Eagle in the area through research and monitoring and to improve the conservation of the identified population in conjunction with four local community associations that have been newly established to manage natural resources in the area.
+Following wetlands and forests assessments carried out within and around the Maevatanana Ambato Boeni (MAB) Key Biodiversity Area (KBA) conducted by the Aspinall Foundation’s Madagascar team in 2017, 6 breeding pairs of Madagascar Fish-eagle have been recorded outside the area surveyed by Razafimanjato et al. in 2005-2006.
+This project has been designed to both increase knowledge about the Madagascar Fish-eagle in the area through research and monitoring and to improve the conservation of the identified population in conjunction with four local community associations that have been newly established to manage natural resources in the area.

 Fiona Fern